sparrowcode/PermissionsKit/README.md

 notificationData.alertOpenSettingsDeniedPermissionCancelTitle = "Cancel"
 ```

-In delegate you can implement three methods:
+In the delegate you can implement three methods:

 ```swift
 func didAllow(permission: SPPermission) {}